José Nápoles

 José Ángel Nápoles (April 13, 1940 – August 16, 2019) was a Cuban-born Mexican professional boxer.
-He was a two-time undisputed welterweight champion, having held the WBA, WBC, and The Ring welterweight titles between 1969 to 1975.
+He was a two-time undisputed welterweight champion, having held the WBA, WBC, and The Ring welterweight titles between 1969 and 1975.
 He is frequently ranked as one of the greatest fighters of all time in that division and is a member of the International Boxing Hall of Fame.
 His record of the most wins in unified championship bouts in boxing history, shared with Muhammad Ali, was unbeaten for 40 years.
 After debuting professionally in Cuba, he fought out of Mexico and became a Mexican citizen.

 Mexico

-Nápoles debuted as a professional boxer on August 2, 1958 in Cuba, knocking out Julio Rojas in the first round.
+Nápoles debuted as a professional boxer on August 2, 1958, in Cuba, knocking out Julio Rojas in the first round.
 Nápoles' first 21 bouts were in Cuba, against mostly unknown competition.
 He did beat Ángel García and Leslie Grant, but lost to Hilton Smith (in his first defeat).

 After beating Enrique Carabeo in March 1961, Nápoles found himself a new challenge, outside of the ring; Cuban president Fidel Castro banned professional boxing in Cuba, and Nápoles soon found his career in jeopardy.

 He found asylum in Mexico, where he soon found himself back inside the ring, beating Enrique Camarena by a knockout in two rounds on July 21, 1962.
 He won all four of his fights that year.

 In 1963, he won seven bouts and lost two.
 He was defeated by Tony Perez and Alfredo Urbina, both by decision, but he beat JC Morgan, by knockout in seven rounds, in Venezuela.

 1964 was a successful year for Nápoles.
 He travelled to Japan, where he beat Taketeru Yoshimoto by knockout in round one, and he beat future world champion Carlos Morocho Hernández by knockout in round seven, this time back in Venezuela.
 In addition to those wins, he avenged his loss to Urbina by knocking him out twice, the first time in the first round and the second time in the third.

 He won three more fights in 1965, including another win against Morgan, before seeing a raise in opposition quality when he faced the former world Junior Welterweight champion Eddie Perkins, beating him by decision in ten rounds.
 For his next fight, he met his own future world title challenger, Adolph Pruitt, beating him by knockout in round three.

 In 1966, he won five fights, all by knockout, and lost one, to arch-rival Morgan, who knocked him out in round four.
 This would be his last loss in four years.